martincarstenbach/packer-blogposts/README.md

 ## Usage

 The code in this repository allows you to create a local Vagrant base box meeting [the requirements](https://www.vagrantup.com/docs/boxes/base) documented by HashiCorp as conveniently as possible.
 Although I tried to be quite generic in the way the code is written, I wrote it for myself and, nor won't guarantee it works for you.

 Please refer to the [License](LICENSE) for details.

 For each Packer build I implemented you'll find a `prepare-*.sh` script prompting you for input before creating the Packer HCL file.
 Each build contains a set of templates in the `template` folder.
 Placeholders in the templates will be substituted with your answers.
 Once that's completed, a build file will be present in the top level directory for you to run.
 Make sure you check the auto-generated file for correctness.
 As I said before, this file works for what I need it to do, your directory structure is most likely different.

 It is assumed you verified the installation media, most notably the SHA256 checksums, before using them.

 Once the base install is complete, Ansible playbooks are executed, installing Virtual Box [Guest Additions](https://www.virtualbox.org/manual/ch04.html) matching your VirtualBox version in case you build your Vagrant box for this platform.
-Building for KVM doesn't require this step.
+Building for KVM adds guest tools (spice-vdagent and qemu-guest-agent)

 If you get the following message when validating the generated HCL file you will need to install the plugins as per the instructions on screen.